 Myth #3: Natural immunity is healthier than immunity that comes from vaccines.

-Myth #4: I don’t need to be vaccinated against a rare disease.
+Myth #4: I don’t need to be vaccinated against an uncommon disease.

 Myth #5: It’s unsafe to get more than one vaccine at a time.

-Fact: Parents may feel concerned when they first learn of the CDC-approved schedule for childhood and adolescent vaccinations, because there are a number of vaccines given in a relatively short period of time.
+Fact: Parents may feel concerned when they first learn of the American Academy of Family Physicians schedule for childhood and adolescent vaccinations, because there are a number of vaccines given in a relatively short period of time.
 However, research has shown that receiving multiple vaccines at once is safe.
 Cleveland Clinic says that because illnesses can spread quickly and easily between children, and can cause serious and lasting health consequences, it’s important to stick with the schedule.

 Myth #6: Vaccines cause autism.